AnErrupTion/MyFastEmulator/README.md

  ~~* Edit your configuration file, and add this line : `driver_iso="virtio_drivers.iso"`.
 Save the file, and close it.~~

  ~~* Boot the VM into the Windows installer of your choice (7, 10, etc...).
 Now, where the partitions should appear, click `Load driver`.
 In the following message box, click `Browse`, then go to the mounted ISO file, then go to `amd64`, then click on the folder that matches the Windows version you're installing (for example, win7).
 Now, load the driver, and the partition should appear!~~
- The bug above has been fixed, thus it is not needed anymore to manually add the VirtIO drivers (it now uses AHCI, which si detected by both Windows and Linux distros).
+ The bug above has been fixed, thus it is not needed anymore to manually add the VirtIO drivers (it now uses AHCI, which is detected by both Windows and Linux distros).

 ## FOR LINUX